astronomer/docs/learn/airflow-setup-teardown.md

 ## Example DAG

-The DAG shown in this example mimicks a setup/teardown pattern that you can run locally:
+The DAG shown in this example mimics a setup/teardown pattern that you can run locally:

 - The `create_csv` file will create a CSV file in a directory specified as a [DAG param](airflow-params.md).
 This task has been turned into a setup task.
 - The `delete_csv` task is the associated teardown task, deleting the resource of the CSV file.